chartbeat-labs/textacy/docs/source/getting_started/quickstart.rst

     >>> for text in texts:
     ...     try:
     ...         doc = textacy.make_spacy_doc(text)
-    ...     except OSError:
+    ...     except (OSError, IOError):
     ...         continue
     ...     # do stuff...

-When the ``lang`` param is unspecified, textacy tries to auto-detect the text's language and load the corresponding model; if that model is unavailable, spaCy will raise an ``OSError``.
+When the ``lang`` param is unspecified, textacy tries to auto-detect the text's language and load the corresponding model; if that model is unavailable, spaCy will raise an ``OSError`` (or an ``IOError`` in PY2).
 This try/except also handles the case where language detection fails and returns, say, "un" for "unknown".

+It's worth noting that, although spaCy has statistical models for annotating texts in only 10 or so languages, it supports tokenization in dozens of other languages.
+See https://spacy.io/usage/models#languages for details.
+You can load such languages in textacy via ``textacy.load_spacy_lang(langstr, allow_blank=True)``.

 If you do need a ``Corpus``, you can split the input texts by language into distinct collections, then instantiate monolingual corpora on those collections.